502 - Bad Gateway

 How to Fix Bad Gateway

-- 2Validate upstream protocol correctness (status line, headers, framing) and TLS chain compatibility with gateway expectations.
+- 2Validate upstream protocol correctness, header integrity, and TLS chain compatibility with gateway expectations.

 - 3Retest through the same edge path after fixing upstream response integrity and connection settings.